Gwyn Arch: Honours

 Arch was appointed a Member of the Order of the British Empire (MBE) in the 2006 Birthday Honours, for services to music in Berkshire.

 The Gwyn Arch Foundation was launched in his memory on 9 April 2022 at a celebration concert featuring several of the choirs he founded.
 It aims "to support the development and performance of choral music by and for young people within the Thames Valley".

 Personal life

 Arch met Jane, subsequently a head teacher, when he was at Oxford University, where he was musical director of the Experimental Theatre Club and she was in the choir.
 They married two years later, and moved to Sonning Common in 1964.
-Their elder son David Arch is also a conductor, arranger and composer and is the musical director on the BBC Television show Strictly Come Dancing.
-Their younger son Jonathan has a daughter Lucy who is a professional cellist, playing regularly with the BBC Philharmonic Orchestra.
+Their elder son David Arch is a conductor, arranger and composer and the musical director on the BBC Television show Strictly Come Dancing.

-Arch's death was announced on 8 June 2021.
+Arch died on 6 June 2021.